 Theatre in the Round Players (TRP) commissioned John Pugh to create his unique public art murals as part of a three-year renovation of its century-old building.

-Pugh has won international acclaim for his work in trompe-l’oeil — “to trick the eye” – an art style that uses realistic imagery, perspective, and other techniques to create a three-dimensional effect.
-He has created more than 250 murals throughout the world and this will mark his first work in Minnesota.
-“His work is astonishing,” said Stephanie Long, president of the Board of Directors.
-“And he’s come up with fun and striking images for TRP”.
-For more about John Pugh, CLICK HERE.
+Pugh has won international acclaim for his work in trompe-l’oeil, a style which uses realistic imagery, perspective, and other techniques to create a three-dimensional effect.
+He has created more than 250 murals throughout the world; this marks his first work in Minnesota.

 If you have any questions or would like additional information, please contact Pat Moses, Graphics / Webmaster / Media Contact, at Pat@TheatreintheRound.org or 612-333-2919 ext.
 104.